centric-lt/container-workshop/README.md

 docker-compose up -d
 ```

 While volumes can be defined explicilty using docker CLI, it is more convienient to define them in Docker Compose file.
+This is done in a `docker-compose-volumes.yaml` file, which has volume definitions added like the following
 ```yaml
 # Specify volume or local path and define mount point in container
 volumes: